-Of course that doesn’t mean that you have to have the cash on hand to buy the new house before you sell yours.
+Of course, that doesn’t mean that you have to have the cash on hand to buy the new house before you sell yours.
 Your lender can help you with a “bridge loan,” or suggest other financial strategies, such as a cash-out refinance, that will allow you to sell one home while purchasing another.

-The last thing you want is to put all your eggs in one basket, and have it overturned due to a contingency not working out.
+The last thing you want is to put all your eggs in one basket, and have your offer overturned due to a contingency not working out.
 You may also wish to negotiate terms that limit sellers’ rights to accept new offers.
 As always, rely on your real estate agent to help you negotiate the best terms for your situation.

 Contingent With A Kick-Out

-Note that sellers might request a kick-out provision while they wait.
+Note that sellers might request a kick-out clause while they wait.
 In a contingency with a kick-out, sellers can continue to consider offers, and they will generally be looking at ones with fewer contingencies than the first offer.